Ñ: Cross-linguistic usage

 It is also used to represent the velar nasal in Crimean Tatar and Nauruan.
-In Malay, the Congress Spelling System (1957–1972) formerly used it for //ŋ// before //g//.
+In Malay, the Congress Spelling System (1957–1972) formerly used it for //ŋ// before //ɡ//.
 In Turkmen, it was used for //ŋ// until 1999.
-In Latin-script writing of the Tatar language and Lule Sámi language, is sometimes used as a substitute for ꞑ, which is not available on many computer systems.
+In Latin-script writing of the Tatar language and Lule Sámi language, is sometimes used as a substitute for ꞑ (Tatar) or ŋ (Lule Sámi), which is not available on many computer systems.
 In addition to Tatar, represents //ŋ// in the Common Turkic Alphabet.

 In the Breton language, it nasalises the preceding vowel, as in Jañ //ʒã//, which corresponds to the French name Jean and has the same pronunciation.

 It is used in a number of English terms of Spanish origin, such as jalapeño, piña colada, piñata, and El Niño.
 The Spanish word cañón, however, became naturalized as canyon (though in British English it is occasionally spelt cañon).
 Until the middle of the 20th century, adapting it as nn was more common in English, as in the phrase "Battle of Corunna".
 Now, it is almost always left unmodified.
-The Society for the Advancement of Spanish Letters in the Anglo Americas (SASLAA) is the preeminent organization focused on promoting the permanent adoption of into the English language.